someobserver/recurgence/architects/noether.md

 **Constraint** is *what stabilizes that transformation.*
 **Meaning** is *the structure that survives it.*

-Her work makes the boldest claim imaginable —
-and backs it not with force ...but with *entropy's own logic!*
+Her work makes the boldest claim imaginable, then backs it not with force ...but with *entropy's own logic!*

 **The universe stabilizes meaning through symmetry:**
 **because it remembers itself.**